masterxlp/masterxlp.github.io/_posts/2020-05-26-General-Value-Function.md

 layout: post
 title:  "[A] General Value Function"
 date:   2020-05-26 17:56:00 +0800
-categories: RL Multi-Task Horde GVF
+categories: RL MultiTask
-tags: GVF A
+tags: Horde GVF A
 ---

 ## [A] Horde: A Scalable Real-time Architecture for Learning Knowledge from Unsupervised Sensorimotor Interaction